Skip to main content

 Below are links to the guide to building work that does not require a building consent under the Building Act 2004.

-They concentrates on the list of exemptions contained in Schedule 1 of the Building Act, and provides examples of certain work.
+They concentrate on the list of exemptions contained in Schedule 1 of the Building Act, and provide examples of certain work.

 These guides provide information on each of the Schedule 1 exemptions including what the law says, guidance and useful examples.